SpaceX rocket glitch puts satellite in wrong orbit

 The satellite was deposited in a lower-than-intended orbit, Orbcomm said in a statement.

-The company declined to release details, but Jonathan's Space Report, a website that tracks space launches, says Orbcomm expected its satellite to be placed into an elliptical orbit with a low point of 217 miles and a high point of 466 miles from Earth.
-That would later become a circular orbit at 466 miles from Earth.
+The company declined to release details, but Jonathan's Space Report, a website that tracks space launches, says Orbcomm expected its satellite to be placed into an elliptical orbit with a low point of 217 miles (350 km) and a high point of 466 miles (750 km) from Earth.
+That would later become a circular orbit at 466 miles (750 km) from Earth.

 Orbcomm said an analysis has begun to determine if the satellite can use its onboard propulsion system to boost its orbit.